runpod/docs/docs/tetra/overview.md

     templateId="abc123",  # GPU template ID
     gpuIds="any", # Use any available GPU
     workersMax=5, # Scales up to 5 workers
-    name="parallel-processor" # Name of the endpoint that will be created or used )
+    name="parallel-processor", # Name of the endpoint that will be created or used )

 # Configure a CPU endpoint
 cpu_resource = ServerlessResource(
     templateId="def456",  # CPU template ID
-    workersMax=1
+    workersMax=1 ,
     name="data-processor", # Name of the endpoint that will be created or used )
 ```